| WHY is this medicine prescribed?

 Before using nitroglycerin ointment,

-- tell your doctor and pharmacist if you are allergic to nitroglycerin ointment, tablets, capsules, spray or patches any other medications, or any of the ingredients in nitroglycerin ointment.
+- tell your doctor and pharmacist if you are allergic to nitroglycerin ointment, tablets, spray, or patches; isosorbide (Isordil, Monoket), any other medications, or any of the ingredients in nitroglycerin ointment.
 Ask your pharmacist for a list of the ingredients.

-- tell your doctor if you think you may be dehydrated, if you have recently had a heart attack, and if you have or have ever had low blood pressure, heart failure, or hypertrophic cardiomyopathy (thickening of the heart muscle).
+- tell your doctor if you think you may be dehydrated, if you have recently had a heart attack, and if you have or have ever had low blood pressure, heart failure, hypertrophic cardiomyopathy (thickening of the heart muscle), or migraines or recurrent headaches.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are using nitroglycerin ointment.